sarata00/esm_analyser/README.md

         # - norm = True in case you want to normalize the embedding dimensions

 # Using HuggingFace modules
-python embedding_generators/tensor_generator_hugging_face -i mutant_library.fasta -m "facebook/esm2_t36_3B_UR50D" -o path/to/output
+python embedding_generators/embedding_generator_hugging_face -i mutant_library.fasta -m "facebook/esm2_t36_3B_UR50D" -o path/to/output

 ```

 The following step is the analysis of the results.
-This embeddings (normalized or not) can be processed and analyzed by using `anlysis` module.
-Finally, results are stored in `results` folder.
+These embeddings (normalized or not) can be processed and analyzed by using `analysis` module.
+Finally, the results are stored in `results` folder.

 > Notice that the "path/to/output" has to be the same path than the "path_to_tensor" in the json file!